 I recently visited a fast growing company with nearly 300 employees.
-As I entered, a friendly, cheerful receptionist greeted me.
-Since I was a bit early, I sat in the lobby admiring the decorations.
+As I entered the office, a friendly, cheerful receptionist greeted me.
+Since I was a bit early, I spent a few minutes in the lobby admiring the decorations.
 Team pictures and recognition awards of all sorts covered the wall.
 I also noticed the receptionist was putting together nice frames containing employee service award certificates.

-The CEO walked me through the office and I was impressed that she knew everyone by name, speaking with them as peers.
+The CEO walked me through the office and I was impressed immediately that she knew everyone by name and engaging with them as peers.
 Everyone seemed happy and working hard.
 They explained their work to me with enthusiasm and pride.

-When I commented on the positive culture, the CEO described several team building activities the company runs, some as simple as playing mini-golf in the hallways of the building.
+When I commented on the culture, the CEO described several team building activities the company runs.
+Some are as informal as short games or challenges during the workday.
 These activities take just an hour but gather employees together for a good laugh and a little friendly competition.

 It reminded me that team building exercises don’t need to be elaborate, expensive off-site affairs.